Est. 2019 · Thornhill, Ontario

 The Argument

-Intelligence emerges from the body, not despite it
+Intelligence emerges from the body

 The Evidence